kaiyuanshe/open-hackathon/deploy/README.md

 ### Manage basic info
 ## Manage registration
+The main content of registration managment is auditing all registers
 ## Manage administrators
 ## Manage Azure certificate
 ## Manage templates
+Hackathon administrators can delete or add a template from templates pool to current hackathon
 ## Manage experiment
+Hackathon will provider a runnable environment to every player , naturally the hackathon administrator could manage them , stop or reset them when necessary

 #Developer's Guide